vscode-icons/vscode-icons/README.md

 4. Code injection will be eventually not allowed.
 5. Support from VSCode team is great and they're willing to hear all the suggestions from the community regarding icon themes.

 Still, there's one missing point: `Custom Icon associations` is still not supported.
-They're not convinced of the value that this would bring to VSCode, so again, it's up to all of you to make the difference and tell if that's important for you.
-I'd suggest you to create a Github issue with your opinions on this matter so the VSCode team can have a clear vision about how important are `Custom Icon associations` to you.
+They're not convinced of the value that this would bring to VSCode, so again, it's up to all of us to make the difference.
+I suggest that you create a Github issue with your opinions on this matter, so that the VSCode team can have a clear vision about importance of `Custom Icon associations` to the community (us).
 [This is a starting point](https://github.com/Microsoft/vscode/issues/12493#issuecomment-249117649).
 Provide a +1 if you want the VSCode team to support this feature.

 More information in [#328](https://github.com/robertohuertasm/vscode-icons/issues/328)